 In the world of trends, history repeats more than it rhymes.
-Things which were considered “in” decades ago, reemerge as cool again decades later.
+Things that were considered “in” decades ago, reemerge as cool again decades later.

 From mom jeans to vinyl records and even Marxist ideology.
 The spotlight of today turns to things – both good and bad – once forgotten.

 Inflation is the latest trend to reemerge.

 But this isn’t the kind and considerate inflation which hummed quietly in the background for years.
 This is the face-ripping, headline-making inflation that is dominating the news cycle and causing many to ask: why are things so much more expensive today than they were a year ago?